shanzi/algo-notes/useful_knowledge/bitset_operations.md

 # Bitset Operations

+We present bitset operations via the following problem: given a set of elements, generate all possible subset combination.

-If the number of elements is small, let's say less than 32, we can use an `int` value to iterate through all the subsets of them.
+If the number of elements is small, let's say less than 32, we can use an `int` value to represent a subset combination; to iterate through all the subsets of them.
 Let's say the whole set has $$n$$ elements.
 We start from $$0$$ which stands for empty set, and each time we add one to the integer, we get a new subset where bit $$1$$ in the binary representation stands for the corresponding element are in the subset.

 Apart from this, there are several other techniques can be used to perform some set operations.
-Let the integer to be $$s$$, here are some common usages:
+Let the integer be $$s$$, here are some common usages:

 1. Empty set $$\emptyset$$: `s=0`
 2. Set contains only the $$i$$th element($${i}$$): `1 << i`